dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

   }
 }

-# this is a more general form of:
+# the resource above is a more general form of:
 <BLOCK TYPE> "<BLOCK LABEL>" "<BLOCK LABEL>" {
   # Block body
   <IDENTIFIER> = <EXPRESSION> # Argument